aws/eks-anywhere/docs/content/en/docs/getting-started/baremetal/tinkerbell-overview.md

   Overview of Tinkerbell and network booting for EKS Anywhere on Bare Metal
 ---

+>**_NOTE_**: The Boots service has been renamed to Smee by the upstream Tinkerbell community.
+Any reference to Boots or Smee refer to the same service.
+The commands for the logs and
+> expected pods mentioned in this doc are still the proper commands to run.

 EKS Anywhere uses [Tinkerbell](https://docs.tinkerbell.org/) to provision machines for a Bare Metal cluster.
 Understanding what Tinkerbell is and how it works with EKS Anywhere can help you take advantage of advanced provisioning features or overcome provisioning problems you encounter.